THink Pigment Remover is Removing Cosmetic Tattoo (PMU) Pigment all around the World.

 Q: What cosmetic tattoos can I use it on?

-A: All brow, lip, camouflage and areola treatments should be suitable for treatment.
+A: THink Pigment Remover can be used on all brow, lip, camouflage and areola treatments should be suitable for treatment.
 The effectiveness may depend on the depth of the original pigment placement; if it has gone too deep and into the dermis it will not be reached with the maximum of 0.5mm needle penetration.
 Unusual pigments, prior laser treatment, and the prior development of scar tissue may also impact effectiveness.

 Q: Can I use it on eyeliner?